xxdcc/ctDNA_data_analysis_pipeline/README.md

 ```
 <br>

-**NOTE**: At this step 6 files are created per each vcf file.
+**NOTE**: At this step 5 files are created per each vcf file.
 These are described [here](http://annovar.openbioinformatics.org/en/latest/user-guide/gene/) and [here](http://annovar.openbioinformatics.org/en/latest/user-guide/startup/).
 The two gene-based annotation files are:

 Annotation file | Description
 ------------ | ------------
-[sample_name].cns.vcf.avinput.exonic_variant_function | The 1st and 2nd columns annotate variant effects on gene structure and the genes that are affected.
+[patient].cns.vcf.avinput.exonic_variant_function | The 1st and 2nd columns annotate variant effects on gene structure and the genes that are affected.
 The other columns are reproduced from input file
-[sample_name].cns.vcf.avinput.variant_function | The 1st, 2nd and 3rd columns annotate variant line number in input file, the variant effects on coding sequences and the gene/transcript being affected.
+[patient].cns.vcf.avinput.variant_function | The 1st, 2nd and 3rd columns annotate variant line number in input file, the variant effects on coding sequences and the gene/transcript being affected.
 The other columns are reproduced from input file
 <br />